KUTlime/Interview-questions/README.md

 The method signature is async void.
 This will swallow all exceptions that might happend in `SendRequestAsync` calls.

 If this would be in tests, they would be false possitive.

+### App configuration

+Since the configuration object is a dictionary where number of keys matters, the logs will be logged to
+* Console for Production | Staging
+* Console & File for Development
+* EventLog & File for Windows Service, because the console sink will be overriden since it is on [0] position.

 ### Automated test design for a console application